 The credit exposure of Farmer Mac and Farmer Mac II LLC on USDA Securities, including those underlying Farmer Mac Guaranteed USDA Securities, is covered by the full faith and credit of the United States.
 Therefore, Farmer Mac believes that Farmer Mac and Farmer Mac II LLC have little or no credit risk exposure in the USDA Guarantees line of business because of the USDA guarantee.
-As of March 31, 2017, neither Farmer Mac nor Farmer Mac II LLC had experienced any credit losses on any business under the USDA Guarantees line of business, and neither expects to incur any such losses in the future.
+As of June 30, 2017, neither Farmer Mac nor Farmer Mac II LLC had experienced any credit losses on any business under the USDA Guarantees line of business, and neither expects to incur any such losses in the future.

 Loans in the Farm & Ranch line of business are all secured by first liens on agricultural real estate.
 Accordingly, Farmer Mac's exposure on a loan is limited to the difference between (1) the total of the accrued interest, advances, and the principal balance of a loan and (2) the value of the property less the cost to sell.
 Measurement of that excess or shortfall is the best predictor and determinant of loss, compared to other measures that evaluate the efficiency of a particular farm operator.
 For example, debt service ratios depend upon farm operator efficiency and leverage, which can vary widely within a geographic region, commodity type, or an operator's business and farming skills.
 Thus, Farmer Mac considers a loan's original loan-to-value ratio as one of many factors in evaluating loss severity.
-This ratio is calculated by dividing the loan principal balance at the time of guarantee, purchase, or commitment by the appraised value at the date of loan origination or, when available, updated appraised value at the time of guarantee, purchase, or commitment.
+This ratio is calculated by dividing the loan principal balance at the time of guarantee, purchase, or commitment.
 Other factors Farmer Mac considers include, but are not limited to, other underwriting standards, commodity and farming forecasts, and regional economic and agricultural conditions.

 Loan-to-value ratios depend upon the market value of a property, as determined in accordance with Farmer Mac's collateral valuation standards.
-As of March 31, 2017 and December 31, 2016, the average unpaid loan balance for loans outstanding in the Farm & Ranch line of business was \$615,000 and \$611,000, respectively.
+As of June 30, 2017 and December 31, 2016, the average unpaid loan balance for loans outstanding in the Farm & Ranch line of business was \$634,000 and \$611,000, respectively.
 The original loan-to-value ratio is based on the original appraised value that has not been indexed to provide a current market value or reflect amortization of loans.
+As of second quarter 2017, Farmer Mac revised its calculation of the original loan-to-value ratio of a loan to combine for any cross-collateralized loans: (1) the original loan principal balance amounts in the numerator and (2) the original appraised property values in the denominator.
+In previous periods, the ratio was calculated on a loan-by-loan basis without considering the effects of any cross-collateralization.
+Prior period ratios of original loan-to-value have been recalculated to conform to this revised calculation.
+The weighted-average original loan-to-value ratio for Farm & Ranch loans purchased during second quarter 2017 was

-The weighted-average original loan-to-value ratio for Farm & Ranch loans purchased during first quarter 2017 was 41 percent, compared to 48 percent for loans purchased during first quarter 2016.
-The weighted-average original loan-to-value ratio for all Farm & Ranch loans held and all loans underlying off-balance sheet Farm & Ranch Guaranteed Securities and LTSPCs was approximately 45 percent as of both March 31, 2017 and December 31, 2016.
-The weighted-average original loan-to-value ratio for all 90-day delinquencies was 42 percent and 47 percent, respectively, as of March 31, 2017 and December 31, 2016.
+44 percent, compared to 45 percent for loans purchased during second quarter 2016.
+The weightedaverage original loan-to-value ratio for all Farm & Ranch loans held and all loans underlying off-balance sheet Farm & Ranch Guaranteed Securities and LTSPCs was approximately 51 percent as of both June 30, 2017 and December 31, 2016.
+The weighted-average original loan-to-value ratio for all 90-day delinquencies was 50 percent and 55 percent, respectively, as of June 30, 2017 and December 31, 2016.